FAA finalizes and opens for comment its plan for the return of Boeing’s 737 MAX

 Separately, they are cautioned that in certain conditions, when the horizontal tail has moved to an extreme position, it may take “a two-pilot effort” to physically turn the manual control wheel.

-A final note in the revised checklist advises that “reducing airspeed” will lower the forces loaded “which can reduce the effort needed to manually trim.”
+A final note in the revised checklist advises that “reducing airspeed” will lower the forces loaded on the tail, “which can reduce the effort needed to manually trim.”

+The new version of the checklist, developed by Boeing, does not attempt to instruct pilots in a old aviator technique for handling a Runaway Stabilizer that was in the flight manuals decades ago, sometimes referred to as the “Rollercoaster” method.

+Similar to the way a fly fisherman reels in a fish, this involves a pilot easing hold of the control column, even letting it go, to relieve the forces on the jet’s tail, then cranking the manual wheel, and repeating this many times.

 The FAA said its final plan to unground the MAX incorporates the recommendations from several investigations into the MAX crashes and from the independent Technical Advisory Board of experts from around the world and various government agencies set up to review the proposed corrective actions.